macOS version 10.13.0, called "High Sierra," was released on 2017-09-25.

 until you want the new features,

-Usually they support the current version and the previous version.
+Apple usually supports the current version and the previous version.

 Using an unsupported OS will still work,